particle-iot/thatconf-workshop-2019/content/docs/ch3.md

 ![](./images/04/azureacct.png)

 2. In the dashboard, click "Create a resource."
-Click "Internet of Things," then "IoT Central Application" at the top of the list.
+Then click "Internet of Things," and "IoT Central Application" at the top of the list.

 ![](./images/04/centrallist.png)

 3. Give the IoT Central Application an name and URL (both must be globally unique).
 Then, select a subscription, select or create a resource group, choose a pricing tier, "Custom application" for the template, and East US for the location.
-Click "Create" and wait for the deployment to complete.
+Finally, click "Create" and wait for the deployment to complete.

 ![](./images/04/createcentralapp.png)